soil-initiative/gc/proposals/gc/NomOO.md

 To implement interface-method dispatch in this design, if the instance is an `$Enum`, then one uses the value of `enum_class` to fetch an `$itable` from the indexed `itable` field of some global `gcref $enum_tables` variable.
 The reason `enum_class` is not simply a `gcref $itable` is because an 8-bit unsigned integer is more likely to be packed.
-(Note that the `itable` field is declared to be `indexed 256`.
+Note that the `itable` field is declared to be `indexed 256`, demonstrating a use case of fixed-length indexing.
-This uses an extension to consider for enabling arrays of statically-determined length.)

 A major downside of this design is that it caps the number of enum classes to 256.
 Similarly, it caps the number of enum cases to 256.